gohugoio/hugo/content/en/templates/menu-templates.md

 Three factors determine how to render a menu:

-1. The method used to define the menu entries: [automatic], [in front matter]. or [in site configuration]
+1. The method used to define the menu entries: [automatic], [in front matter], or [in site configuration]
 1. The menu structure: flat or nested
 1. The method used to [localize the menu entries]: site configuration or translation tables